-Automatic campaigns are simple to set up, because Amazon chooses the keywords for you.
-However, you'll need to optimise your listings beforehand as Amazon's bots use the information and keywords available here to target your ads.
+Automatic campaigns are simple to set up because Amazon chooses the keywords for you.
+However you'll need to optimize your listings beforehand as Amazon's bots use the information and keywords available here to target your ads.

 2. Choose your 'match' types

-Setting match types helps customise your campaigns to suit your business goals.
+Setting match types helps customize your campaigns to suit your business goals.

 3. Set your bids